Take a look at some answers to frequently asked questions about the Presidents Cup:

 It's similar, but not an exact duplicate.
 The Presidents Cup takes place over four days (Thursday through Sunday), with three days of team matches – alternate shot (foursomes) and better ball (fourballs) – followed by Sunday singles.
 The Ryder Cup takes place over three days.
 Also, while the Ryder Cup has a total of 28 points at stake, with the Presidents Cup, it's 30 (down from the former total of 34).

-It will go like this: Day 1, fourballs; Day 2, foursomes; Day 3, fourballs and then foursomes; Day 4, singles.
+It will go like this: Day 1, five foursomes matches; Day 2, five fourball matches; Day 3, four fourballs and then four foursomes; Day 4, 12 singles.

 Perhaps most significantly, if the competition is deadlocked at the end of singles play, it will be deemed a tie and the teams will share the Presidents Cup.
 If a Ryder Cup ends in a tie, the team that last won the cup gets to retain it.